Vinfall/hltb/README.md

 cd hltb

 # Set up venv and use
-# NOTE: I assume you use virtualenv, if not
+# NOTE: I assume you use virtualenv, if not,
 # replace `virtualenv` with `python -m venv` in Makefile
 make install
 make run